BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### Onchain addresses

-- All onchain addresses MUST be a bech32 version 0 ("SegWit") or bech32m version 1 ("Taproot") address or null.
+- All onchain addresses MUST be a [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) version 0 ("SegWit") or [bech32m](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki) version 1 ("Taproot") address or null.
 - The lsp/user MAY support other address types.

+> **Rationale** Onchain addresses MUST be null in case onchain payments are unsupported.
+This MUST be clearly indicated though.
+See options dictionary.

 ### Actors